harmony-one/h/progress/sun-hyuk-ahn.md

+---

+2025-04-09 Fri: (Update methods and structs that depends on the previous transaction).

+2025-04-08 Thu: Began updating methods and structs that depended on the previous transaction.
+Will continue working on this tomorrow.

+2025-04-07 Wed: Updated transaction struct to utilize interface rather than structs, allowing for implementation of various transactions.

 2025-04-06 Tue: Cleaned up servers on cloud providers.
 Continued Eip-2930 implementation from previously left off.

 2025-04-05 Mon: Audited user access logs and server lists.
 Updated Watchdog, and corresponding script with the upcoming hard fork and member change.